 (6).
 Prepare a stand-alone document providing guidance for practitioners on methods and technologies, including illustrative case studies where applicable.

 STATUS: A kick off meeting is scheduled in April 2012.
 An interim report was submitted on December 10, 2012 and was approved (January 2013).
 The team is working on Task 5.
-The technical memorandum is due at the end of February 2014.
+The technical memorandum and draft final products are due at the end of February 2014.